 8) Activate Your NetID and Email

-Doctoral enrollees receive NetID and email account information during the summer months.
+Doctoral enrollees receive NetID and email account information several weeks after declaring intent to enroll.
 Your NetID will be used to access the student services system (CAESAR), your email, and other university systems.
 If you do not receive your NetID prior to the start of classes, you may obtain it by visiting an NUIT Support Center with your Wildcard (student ID card); the NUIT Support Center will not release NetID data over the phone or via email.
 More information is available at the NUIT website.

 9) Enter Emergency Notification Phone Numbers

 You must identify at least one phone number in CAESAR that the University can use to contact you in the event of a campus emergency.
 You must provide this information before you can register for classes.

 10) Register for Classes